frederic-perez/AmE-dictionary/data/dictionary.md

 __international friendly__
 __internecine__ _adj_
 __internship__
+__interpolate__ _v_ :astonished: To alter (a text) by the insertion of new matter, especially deceptively or without authorization. _Syn_ falsify _He interpolated a lot of spurious matter into the manuscript._
 __interred wih honors__ _The magazine saw seven issues and then was interred with honors._
 __interrelate__ _v_ :two::astonished::hammer:
 __intersperse__ _v_ :seven::hammer: (interspersed)